ABOUT GRANGE PARK OPERA

 Glowing brick façades, framed by antique box hedges and walled gardens, sit in the midst of a 300-acre estate slumbering in the Surrey countryside.
 Behind the house, an ancient orchard opens into a wooded glade.
 This is to become the setting for a new cultural venue, the Theatre in the Woods.
 Here we will realise the next chapter in our quest to make world-class performing art accessible to all.

 To learn about the different areas of our work, choose from the menu below.

 Grange Park Opera is a not-for-profit organisation.
 The Company is limited by Guarantee and is registered in England and Wales Company No. 3490791.
-All photos on this website are copyright Grange Park Opera: the photographers we work with are Nisha Haq, Richard Lewisohn, Alice Pennefather and Robert Workman.
+All photography copyright Grange Park Opera.

 Sister charity Pimlico Opera, founded in 1987, has worked for 26 years in prison.
 Additionally, each week the Primary Robins project gives singing classes to 1,400 children aged 7-11 in schools from the lowest quartile KS2 results.